Best AI Financial Advisor Chatbots for Wealth Management in 2026

 • The catch: It is centered on investing and fund discovery, not full-life planning, so it is not where you would manage budgeting, cash flow, or a broader wealth plan.

-The distinctive part of Walnut is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
-It connects through SnapTrade and is read-only by default, leans on web and price data rather than a proprietary planning engine, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
+The distinctive part of Walnut is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic portfolio you act on at your own broker.
+It connects and is read-only by default, leans on web and price data rather than a proprietary planning engine, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It does not cover budgeting, cash flow, or tax planning, every trade needs your approval, and Walnut is not an investment adviser.
 Choose this lane when you want depth on your investments rather than breadth across your whole balance sheet.

 The plain-language explainer: ChatGPT